mumeikung/shor-nodejs-thread/README.md

 # How to run this code
-1. Install Node.js v10 or above
+1. Install Node.js v10 or above.
-2. Go to this path by Terminal
+2. Go to this path by rerminal.
-3. run command "node ./ [Number N] [Thread Amount]"
+3. Run command "node ./ [Number N] [Thread Amount]".

 # Test Number
 - 5 x 7 = 35